Introduction to Python for Biologists

 To attend this course, take a look at the list of dates and places below.
 Want me to run this course at your university/institute/company?
 Drop me an email at

-Monday 18th March to Friday 22nd March s019 with Edinburgh Genomics in Edinburgh, Scotland – Click here for details and to register.
+Monday 17th June to Friday 21st June 2019 with PR Informatics in Glasgow, Scotland – Click here for details and to register.

 Python is a dynamic, readable language that is a popular platform for all types of bioinformatics work, from simple one-off scripts to large, complex software projects.
 This workshop is aimed at complete beginners and assumes no prior programming experience.
 It gives an overview of the language with an emphasis on practical problem-solving, using examples and exercises drawn from various aspects of bioinformatics work.
 The workshop is structured so that the parts of the language most useful for bioinformatics are introduced as early as possible, and that students can start writing plausibly-useful programs after the first few sessions.
 After completing the workshop, students should be in a position to (1) apply the skills they have learned to tackling problems in their own research and (2) continue their Python education in a self-directed way.